 (c) The approval number shall be indicated in the approval form, together with the method used for the approval tests.

 5.5.
-The approval mark shall be easily legible when the RESS is fitted to the vehicle, and shall be indelible.
+The approval mark shall be easily legible when the NORESS is fitted to the vehicle, and shall be indelible.

 5.6.
-A component may be marked with more than one approval number if it has been approved as a part of more than one RESS; in this case the circle need not to be repeated.
+A component may be marked with more than one approval number if it has been approved as a part of more than one NORESS; in this case the circle need not to be repeated.
 Annex 2 to this Regulation gives an example of the approval mark.

 6. Specifications